piux2/learn_gno/learn/learn.md

 Governance Approval

-Benchmarkig the bug finding strategy
+Benchmarkig the bug finding strategy with bug injection

 Be healthy and happy